nandabritto/Search_your_brand/README.md

 ## Frameworks, Libraries & Programs Used

-Grammarly: Used to correct any mistakes on readme and app text.
+Grammarly: Used to correct any spell mistakes on readme and app text.
 Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub: GitHub is used to store the project's code after being pushed from Git.
 Google Spreadsheets API: Used to storage Search table data.